Interesting Things About Clifden, and Things to See and Do in the Surrounding Connemara Area.

 - Connemara National Park

-- Kylemore Abbey a neo-gothic large country house built in 1868 by Mitchell Henry, in memory of his wife Margaret.
+- Kylemore Abbey a neo-gothic large country house built in 1868 by Mitchell Henry, for of his wife Margaret.
 Purchased by Benedictine nuns in 1920.
+Check out the amazing story of this building and the people who lived in it.

 - Ballynahinch Castle sporting estate of the Martin family.

-- Sky Road an 11-km drive along Clifden Bay and Streamstown Bay rising more than 150 m above sea level at Slyne Head, with views of Atlantic, Clifden Castle, coast-guard station, the islands of Inishturk and Turbot and the town.
+- Sky Road an 11-km drive along Clifden Bay and Streamstown Bay rising more than 150 m above sea level at Slyne Head, with stunning views of the Atlantic, Ocean, Clifden Castle, coast-guard station, the islands of Inishturk and Turbot and also of Clifden Town.

 - Derrygimlagh Bog: a natural wilderness of blanket bog 6 km south of Clifden and the site of the Alcock and Brown crash-landing and the Marconi transatlantic wireless station.